Benefits and Leaves: Family and Medical Leave Act Policy

 b.
 Basic FMLA Year

-The executive branch uses the twelve (12)-month period measured forward from the first date of leave designated as an eligible employee’s FMLA leave.
+The university uses the twelve (12)-month period measured forward from the first date of leave designated as an eligible employee’s FMLA leave.
 Under this method, an eligible employee is entitled to twelve (12) weeks of leave during the twelve (12)-month period beginning on the first date FMLA leave is taken; the next twelve (12)-month period would begin the first time FMLA leave is taken after the completion of any previous twelve (12)-month period.

 c.
 Business Days